adamstirtan/knowledge-graph-notes/README.md

 - **View Post**: Click on any node to open the post overlay
 - **Close Post**: Click the X button, click outside the card, or press ESC

-## Deployment

-### GitHub Pages

-1. Push the repository to GitHub
-2. Go to Settings > Pages
-3. Set source to main branch
-4. Your site will be available at `https://username.github.io/repository-name/`

-### Other Hosting

-Since this is a static website, you can host it on:
-- Netlify
-- Vercel
-- Any static hosting service
-- Any web server

-Simply upload all files and ensure `index.html` is in the root directory.

 ## Technology

 - **D3.js**: Force-directed graph layout and visualization
 - **Marked.js**: Markdown rendering
 - **Vanilla JavaScript**: No framework dependencies
 - **CSS3**: Modern styling with animations

-## License

-MIT License